ansys/scade-ps/doc/source/user-guide/default-notes.rst

 * Default notes are identified by the property ``default_note_boolean``
 * The cardinality properties ``min_card`` and ``max_card`` are ignored.

-Refer to *Annotation Type Files (ATY)* in section 1 of the *SCADE Suite Technical Manual - Editor* in the SCADE Suite documentation for a complete reference on annotation type files.

 Usage
 =====